We Bring Good Things to Life: Marketing strategy

-When GE advertising was consolidated in 1979 with BBDO, the “Good Things” slogan was not only incorporated into media ads but also induced on all packaging, spec sheets and brochures, and service trucks.
-When GE sponsored a television program, the ad agency used a number of “We Bring Good Things to Life” commercials, each telling the GE story in a different way.
+When GE advertising was consolidated in 1979 with BBDO, the "Good Things" slogan was not only incorporated into media ads but also induced on all packaging, spec sheets and brochures, and service trucks.
+When GE sponsored a television program, the ad agency used a number of "We Bring Good Things to Life" commercials, each telling the GE story in a different way.
 Aside from promoting products and services, GE commercials and print ads began to project a new corporate image, stressing how the company's products and services had enhanced people's lives.
 Since GE had previously been identified with consumer products, this shift in emphasis was significant.
 The advertising budget on this campaign was approximately $100 million.

 For a company such as General Electric there is a lot of decision making that goes into the production of a new product.
 Gamma change is when an item drastically shifts how people live their life.
 Gamma change is most often achieved by technological companies.
 Some GE inventions that committed gamma change are the incandescent lightbulb in 1879, electric home appliances in 1910, and the first home television in 1927.
 General Electric's products have changed the way we live our lives.
 In the Jack Welch and "We Bring Good Things to Life" era from 1981- 2003 General Electric continued their dominance at the forefront of technological advancement.
 Welch became the youngest CEO in GE history in 1981.
-In his tenor Jack Welch increased the company's performance expectation and created a model of competition against other brands.
+In his tenure Jack Welch increased the company's performance expectation and created a model of competition against other brands.
 He purchased numerous companies such as the RCA Corporation and combined GE's British business interests with General Electric.

 Outcome

-“We Bring Good Things to Life” was extremely successful and became the longest running corporate advertising campaign.
+"We Bring Good Things to Life" was extremely successful and became the longest running corporate advertising campaign.
 It did not take long for consumers to see GE as more than a producer of electrical household products.
 By the early 1990s, GE was among the most recognized brands in the United States along with Coca-Cola and IBM.
 According to research by BBDO, consumers were also beginning to see GE as a more competitive, energetic, and approachable company than ever before, and the consumer base was becoming younger and more affluent.
 The company also ranked high in customer satisfaction after the release of this advertising campaign.